 Depression can be a horrible, debilitating condition.
 But here’s the good news — depression is not something you have to suffer through alone, in silence.
 In fact, you shouldn’t — doctors advise that the sooner you treat your depression, the better!
 And if you’re a mom, it’s even more crucial that you seek help, for your kids‘ sake as well as your own.

 If you’re struggling with symptoms of depression, the first step is to get help from a licensed healthcare provider.
 Talk to your doctor — he or she will be able to recommend next steps.
-There are also an abundance of online resources (like this one) that will link you information you can use to start working through your depression.
+There is also an abundance of online resources that will link you to the information you can use to start working through your depression.
 Keep in mind, however, that no internet resource can take the place of a healthcare professional.
 Talk to a doctor first; then, supplement with your own research.

 Finally, if your depression is related to your own exhaustion, and if your own exhaustion comes from being up all night with a baby or toddler who won’t sleep, consider contacting us!
 We have the products and services you need to help you get a good night’s sleep.